mchav/dataframe/test_coverage.md

 * groupBy
   - Groups by a column if at exist and other columns are vectors of vectors DONE
   - Groups by a number of columns if they exist and other columns are vectors of vectors DONE
   - If any column doesn't exist throw an error.
+DONE

 * reduceBy
   - Reduces by a vector column